This post contains affiliate links and I may earn a commission if you make a purchase.

 Fund an emergency savings account

-Your emergency savings account NEEDS to be fully funded at all times, no exceptions.
+Your emergency savings account NEEDS to be fully funded at all times, with no exceptions.

 What happens if you happen to get into an emergency situation such as your car breaking down or an unexpected medical event?
 This is when your savings account will help get you through these times.